 - 1/4 cup finely chopped fresh dill (or more or less to taste)

-- Cook, stirring often from the bottom, about 30 minutes.
+- Simmer, stirring often from the bottom, about 30 minutes.
 Stir in the cream and simmer five minutes.
 Add the chopped dill to the pot.
 Serve, adding more chopped dill to each bowl if desired.

 Making mini loaves — perfect for soup — of my mother’s peasant bread in a popover pan: